Doing your PhD can feel so much better than this.

 What you will get in the membership

-The unique “Be your own best boss” online course
+The EXPANDED “Be your own best boss” online course

 This self-paced resource helps you figure out how you supervise yourself at the moment, how that’s affecting your progress, and how to become the best possible supervisor for yourself in the future.